tencentyun/intlcloud-documents/product/管理与支持/计费相关(new)/国际站文档/Payment Management/Transactions_intl.md

 # Downloading Transactions

 ![](https://main.qcloudimg.com/raw/08e90d6165e23242be9a781c04556694.png)
-Click Download at the upper right corner to download Transactions for the specified time range.
+Click the Download icon at the upper right corner to download Transactions for the specified time range.
 The details for a maximum of 3 months are allowed to be downloaded at a time.
 The details for a period beyond 3 months can be exported in batches.